Preparing a rehab budget as part of your loan application paperwork may be one of the most critical elements in your fix and flip strategy.

 If the project is one that directly draws on your experience and skill, you may be tempted to do it yourself, thinking you can do it in less time and for less money.
 You know how you want the finished repair or remodel to look, and you want to make sure you’re keeping your budget in check.
 But even the most skilled DIYer isn’t a professional tradesman across all home repair and remodeling services.

 A contractor knows how to transform your vision into reality by assembling a talented team prepared to quickly repair and remodel your fix and flip within the budget you set.
-Even if you know how to hang drywall and have done it a few times, a contractor has the team to do it faster and get the best taper on the job for a flawless finish.
+Even if you know how to hang drywall and have done it a few times, use a site like Homeadvisor.com to find the best contractor for your job.
+They will have the team to get your projects done faster with a flawless finish.

 Your potential buyers might not actively appreciate it but you can bet they’d spot a poor job from a mile away.